 - CCST MDiv: Requires the following: - a) A written testimony regarding the applicant's personal salvation and ministry calling. - b) One extra pastoral reference. - c) A letter of support from the applicant's spouse, if married. - d) The completion of a one-hour Bible test. - e) An interview with the principal of CCST and one faculty member.
-See tyndale.ca/seminary/study/ccst-master-divinity-master-theological-studies for more information. - ThM: Requires the following: - a) A second academic reference from a faculty member in the applicant's proposed area of study. - b) A research paper in the applicant's proposed area of study. - c) Proficiency in biblical languages relevant to the applicant's proposed area of study (see the ThM Program Section for specific requirements). - d) One course in Christian Education and Formation is recommended. - e) An interview with the program director.
+See tyndale.ca/seminary/study/ccst-master-divinity-master-theological-studies for more information. - ThM: Requires the following: - a) A second academic reference from a faculty member in the applicant's proposed area of study. - b) A research paper in the applicant's proposed area of study. - c) Advanced courses at the master's degree level in the area of the student's selected focus. - d) Proficiency in biblical languages relevant to the applicant's proposed area of study (see the ThM Program Section for specific requirements). - e) One course in Christian Education and Formation is expected. - f) An interview with the program director.